-As I had rented a car for the week, I chose to drive to the mountains and then use funicular to go up the mountain.
-I visited Montserrat at the beginning of October and on a work-day, so there was plenty of free parking spaces near the funicular and only a handful of tourists.
+As I had rented a car for the week, I chose to drive to the mountains and then use the funicular to go up the mountain.
+I visited Montserrat at the beginning of October and on a workday, so there was plenty of free parking spaces near the funicular and only a handful of tourists.
 The weather was nice and warm, but not too hot for a hike.
 It was noticeably colder up in the mountains, so don’t forget to take a warmer jacket, if you visit in the off-season.

-There are different options to go by train from Barcelona and choose one from two options how to go up to Montserrat – by cable car or funicular.
-The cable car is for people, who enjoy adrenaline rush from heights.
+There are different options to go by train from Barcelona and choose one from two options on how to go up to Montserrat – by cable car or funicular.
+The cable car is for people, who enjoy the adrenaline rush from heights.

 There are several places where you can buy lunch near the abbey.
 Catalonian food of good quality can be found there.
 However, they are quite expensive.
 So it is a good idea to take some snacks with you when you go to Montserrat.
 If you are considering to go on a hike, packed lunch will give you an option to choose the best lunch spot with the most amazing panorama view.
 And don’t forget to bring some water with you.

 Top tours to Montserrat